Blaiddsumu/dnd/characters.md

 Now, for our main trio of characters: Paz, Fitz, and Candoran.

-To Paz, commonly known as Paz,
+To Paz, commonly known as Paz and our resident green dragonborn, is the only son in a family of 32.
+He has 29 sisters.

-Fitz,
+Fitz, twin cousin to Paz, she is a blue dragonborn who has a penchant for zapping others...

-Candoran,
+Candoran, the buffest of them all, was literally banned from his home village because he was too buff. that's it, no ulterior reason, he was just... too buff.

 ---